sedelmeyer/personal-website/_posts/2017-12-10-upgrade-your-aging-unibody-macbook-pro-with-a-new-ssd.md

   1. After agreeing to the Apple license agreement, you will then be presented with an "Install OS X" screen and the installer will ask you to select the drive on which to install El Capitan.
 Select your newly reformatted external SSD named "Macintosh HD".
 (Be careful not to accidentally select your laptop's internal HDD, which is probably also called "Macintosh HD"!)

   1. Once the El Capitan operating system is installed on your SSD, you will be presented with the "Select your language" screen.
 Do not select anything.
 Instead, hold down your laptop's power button for a few seconds to force it to shut down.
-You do not want to configure our SSD's new OS settings until the SSD has actually been installed inside our laptop.
+You do not want to configure your SSD's new OS settings until the SSD has actually been installed inside our laptop.

   1. Once your laptop has shut down, press the power button again to restart it while also holding down the `Option/Alt` key until you are again presented with the screen asking you to select a boot device.